authelia/authelia/docs/content/en/integration/openid-connect/oauth-2.0-bearer-token-usage.md

 ### Audience Request

-While not explicitly part of the specifications the `audience` parameter can be used during the Authorization Request phase of the Authorization Code Grant Flow or the Access Token Request phase of the Client Credentials Grant Flow.
+While not explicitly part of the specifications, the `audience` parameter can be used during the Authorization Request phase of the Authorization Code Grant Flow or the Access Token Request phase of the Client Credentials Grant Flow.
 The specification leaves it up to Authorization Server policy specifically how audiences are granted and this seems like a common practice.